apache/doris/README.md

 ### 4.1 Compile in Docker environment (Recommended)

 We offer a docker image as a Doris compilation environment.
-You can compile Doris from source in it and run the output binaries in other Linux environment.
+You can compile Doris from source in it and run the output binaries in other Linux environments.

-Firstly, you must be install and start docker service.
+Firstly, you need to install and start docker service.

 And then you could build Doris as following steps: